This article was updated on 3rd of March 2021

 If none of the bubbles are an option for you then you may be able to see your grandchild or grandchildren for your daily exercise, for example a walk, if they live locally to you.

-The rules and guidance are constantly reviewed and are complex so ensure you keep up to date.
+The easing of restrictions is currently subject to four tests being satisfied, which means it is subject to change.
+In any case, the rules and guidance are constantly reviewed and are complex so ensure you keep up to date.

 This article was originally drafted by Gemma Davison, Associate Solicitor.